ReGround: Improving Textual and Spatial Grounding at No Cost: Experiments

-We further show the quantitative comparisons on the two subsets of the newly generated NSR-1K-GPT benchmark in Fig.~\ref{fig:graph_main_nsr1k}.
-The plots reveal a consistent trend with the MS-COCO datasets.
-For NSR-1K-GPT-Counting (Fig.~\ref{fig:graph_main_nsr1k}-(a)), by reducing $\gamma$ from 1.0 to 0.1, GLIGEN's CLIP score is increased from 32.46 to 33.67, while the YOLO score is decreased from 65.36 to 26.38.
+Fig.~\ref{fig:graph_main_coco}-(c) further shows a quantitative comparison on the \emph{Counting} subset of the newly generated NSR-1K-GPT benchmark.
+The plot reveals a consistent trend with the MS-COCO datasets.
+By reducing $\gamma$ from 1.0 to 0.1, GLIGEN's CLIP score is increased from 32.46 to 33.67, while the YOLO score is decreased from 65.36 to 26.38.
 In contrast, when $\gamma=1.0$, \methodname{} achieves a CLIP score of 33.20, which is equal to 61.16\% of GLIGEN's total improvement in CLIP score, while the compromise in YOLO score is equal to only 3.69\% of the total decrease in the YOLO score of GLIGEN from $\gamma=1.0$ to $\gamma=0.1$.
-For NSR-1K-GPT-Spatial (Fig.~\ref{fig:graph_main_nsr1k}-(b)), the minimum CLIP score of our \methodname{} (33.89 at $\gamma=1.0$) is already higher than GLIGEN's maximum CLIP score (33.88 at $\gamma=0.1$), indicating that \methodname{} obtains a significant enhancement in textual grounding while preserving the spatial grounding.
-These results highlights that the advantage of our \methodname{} holds robustly for the realistic image captions provided in the MS-COCO~\cite{lin2014mscoco}, as well as for diverse text prompts generated by ChatGPT~\cite{openai2022chatgpt}.
+Moreover, a comparison on the \emph{Spatial} subset of NSR-1K-GPT is provided in the \textbf{Appendix (Sec.~\ref{subsec:supp_more_quantitative})}.
+These results highlight that the advantage of our \methodname{} holds robustly for the realistic image captions provided in the MS-COCO~\cite{lin2014mscoco}, as well as for diverse text prompts generated by GPT-4~\cite{openai2022chatgpt}.

-\paragraph{\textbf{Random Box Dropping.}} Although \methodname{} outperforms GLIGEN~\cite{li2023gligen} on MS-COCO datasets, the layout-caption pairs in MS-COCO are not optimally designed for evaluating the description omission behavior, since we find that most of the entities in the text prompt are covered in the bounding boxes.
-To further assess the extent of description omission in each method, we modify the MS-COCO-2017 dataset~\cite{lin2014mscoco} to make the \textit{COCO-Drop} dataset.
+\paragraph{\textbf{Random Box Dropping.}} To further assess the extent of description omission in each method, we modify the MS-COCO-2017 dataset~\cite{lin2014mscoco} to make the \textit{COCO-Drop} dataset.
 In this version, the bounding boxes for 50\% of the categories are randomly removed from each image, thereby preventing every entity described in the text prompt from being included within the bounding boxes.